 Handling Redirect (surl/furl) URLs with iOS

 The surl or furl page is hosted on your server to communicate back to the client application when the transaction is completed.
 You may check the status of the transaction and take action accordingly.
-In mobile applications, it is important that your customer return back to app whenever a transaction is completed.
+In mobile applications, your customer must return to the app whenever a transaction is completed.
 After the transaction is complete, PayU posts the response to the surl / furl.

 You can use the PayU Checkout Pro SDK to handle furl callback similar to the following sample code: